beginning of content

 You can get a COVID-19 vaccine and a flu vaccine at the same time.

-There’s a potential of an increase in mild to moderate adverse events when more than 1 vaccine is given at the same time.
+However, there's an increased chance that you will experience mild to moderate side effects if more than 1 vaccine is given at the same time.

 Children can also safely receive other vaccines any time before, after or at the same time as their COVID-19 vaccination.
 If your child has recently received another vaccine (within the past 7 days), it's best to let your immunisation provider know so they can correctly assess any side effects.